slimdevops/slim-containers/python3-flask/README.md

 - **Common Use Cases:** RESTful APIs, lightweight web apps, web prototypes

 ## Our Sample App
+> When building the app, it's useful to have a **[virtual environment](https://docs.python.org/3/tutorial/venv.html)** set up in your local development space, and have that folder included in your `.gitignore` file if you are putting planning to use the project via version control.
+These elements are outside the scope of this article, but join us on [Discord](https://discord.gg/Ec9mSHFk) if you struggle to get this running locally.

 We want a basic Dockerized "request and response" API that servers a simple JSON message when it is working correctly.

-### Application
-Project structure
+To start, we'll set up our project directory to look like the following:

 ```bash
 Dockerfile